Azure/az-cgpu-onboarding/Frequently-Asked-Questions.md

 ## Q: How can I use OpenSSL `(>=3.1.0)` for Confidential H100 GPU bandwidth improvement?

-OpenSSL version 3.1.0 and above are known to significantly improve the bandwidth between H100 Confidential GPU and CPU, thanks to the encryption performance boost provided by AVX512.
+A: OpenSSL version 3.1.0 and above are known to significantly improve the bandwidth between H100 Confidential GPU and CPU, thanks to the encryption performance boost provided by AVX512.

 We have created a script to build and install OpenSSL 3.3.1 to `/opt/openssl` where you have the option to specify the `LD_LIBRARY_PATH` to `/opt/openssl/lib64`.
 Note that the system's OpenSSL 3.0.2 remains untouched and continues to be the default version.